kadakov/task-manager/README.md

-# task-manager
+# Task-manager
-There is my educational project where I use flask, sqlite, sqlalchemy
+There is my educational project where I use flask, sqlite, sqlalchemy.
+The user can add, update and delete tasks.